appzer0/pymailadmin/README.md

 Edit it.
 Put your database connection settings again at the top.
 Customize the table name and columns names to match yours (4 variables).

-You'll need those packageson your Dovecot host:
+You'll need those packages on your Dovecot host:

 ``apt install python3 python3-mysqldb ``